PerfectlySoft/Perfect-Heroku-Buildpack/README.md

 A comprehensive list of open issues can be found at [http://jira.perfect.org:8080/projects/ISS/issues](http://jira.perfect.org:8080/projects/ISS/issues)

-A Heroku Buildpack for Swift + Perfect
-Packaged by Shao Miller <swiftcode@synthetel.com>
-2016-03-22 13:25:42 UTC

 This "Buildpack" makes dependencies available at the /app/.delta/ path.
 These include Swift and Perfect.